Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 Easy, but not easy peasy

 The good news is Monstera Thai Constellation are surprisingly easy care with a few simple considerations, especially after you get through the settling in period.
 I should say 'simple once you know them better' but it's a quick learning curve.
-It's also very easy to kill them with kindness, or what you think is the right thing to do, especially if you haven't owned a Monstera at all before, and especially in the first few weeks after bringing them home.
+It's also very easy to kill them with kindness, or what you think is the right thing to do, especially if you haven't owned a Monstera at all before, and especially if you get past the first month or two after bringing them home.

-But they do share some common care requirements too.
+But they do share some common care requirements as other Monsteras too.
 My big boy Monstera Deliciosa is called Frank (short for Frankenstein - Monstera...
 Monster...
 Frankenstein?
 You get it).
-So if you have your own Frank you've kept happy, you're way ahead already.
+So if you have your own Frank you've kept happy, you're a step ahead already.

 Can you make Thai Constellation more variegated?